withanage/heimpt/README.md

 # Installation

 ## Perquisites
- * Python is avaliable in your system: check with  `python --version`
+ * Python is available in your system: check with  `python --version`
  * Git is installed : check `git --version`
  * Not compulsory , but helpful to install missing modules: `pip --version` .
  * Install  any missing python module with `pip install mymodule`